Get stories and expert advice on all things related to college and parenting.

-It may seem as if you were just hugging your children goodbye while dropping them off at college, but Family Weekend will be here before you know it.
+It may seem as if you were just hugging your child goodbye while dropping them off at college, but Family Weekend will be here before you know it.

 Here are a few more things about Family Weekend that it’s helpful to know as you make your plans.

 Make hotel reservations quickly if you haven’t already.
-My family generally books a hotel by late spring or early summer.
-Not only will half the student body have visitors who need hotel rooms but there may be other area schools with the same Family Weekend.
+My family generally books a hotel by early summer.

 The college will mail or email a schedule of events that may include activities on campus as well as in the nearby town or city.
 The schedule should also be available on the website and you can pick up a printed copy when you arrive on campus.